My dog ate raisins — how bad is it?

 How many raisins are too many?

-No proven safe dose, and sensitivity varies.
+There is no proven safe dose for raisins, and individual sensitivity varies enormously.
 Documented acute kidney injury cases at 2.8 g/kg (about 15 raisins for a 25 lb dog).
 Use the calculator + call a hotline regardless.

 My dog ate raisin bread/cinnamon raisin bagel.
 What now?